Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - Do not exercise when you feel pain or you are tired.

-- Eat a healthy diet.
+- Eat healthy foods.
 This can help keep your muscles strong.
-Ask about the best diet for you.
+Ask about the best meal plan for you.

 - Exercise daily.
 Make sure you warm up and stretch before you exercise.